MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-with-mrtk.md

     :::image type="content" source="images/013-init-xr-on-startup.png" alt-text="Screenshot of Project Settings Window 3.":::

-1. The OpenXR Plugin loads, and then two items appear underneath **OpenXR**.
+1. Two items appear underneath **OpenXR**.
 Select the first one, **Microsoft HoloLens feature group**.

+Note that there's a yellow warning triangle next to **OpenXR**.
+This indicates that you have incompatible settings that need to be resolved.

+## Resolving incompatible settings

+The images in this section show the options in the Universal Windows Platform tab.
+However, the instructions are the same for the Desktop VR tab, except where noted.

-1. Note that there's now a yellow warning triangle next to **OpenXR**.
-Hover your cursor over the triangle, then read the message in the popup, and then select the triangle.
+1. Hover your cursor over the yellow warning triangle next to **OpenXR**, then read the message in the popup, and then select the triangle.

     :::image type="content" source="images/014-yellow-triangle-warning.png" alt-text="Screenshot of warning about incompatible settings.":::